Roberto Cessi: Biography

 He was born in Rovigo, to painter Riccardo Cessi and Clementina Moretti.
 He studied at the University of Padua, graduating in law.
 He specialized in historiographical research of an economic and legal nature.
 Politically active, he wrote in several newspapers, including Avanti! and the democratic Paduan newspaper La Libertà.
 In 1908 he was hired at the State Archives of Venice, where he remained until 1920.
 At the end of the First World War. between 1919 and 1920 he was sent to Austria, where he dealt with the restitution of a series of documents which, following the end of Austrian rule over the Veneto had remained in the Austrian archives.

 In 1920 he was moved to Bari as a history teacher; from 1922 to 1927 he held the same post in Trieste and from 1927 to 1955 he was professor of medieval and modern history at the University of Padua.

 After the Second World War he was elected deputy of the PSI in the first legislature: from 1 June 1948 to 1951 he presented six bills; he actively collaborated with the Encyclopedia Treccani, was a member of the Accademia dei Lincei and president of the Venetian Deputation of Homeland History (Deputazione di Storia Patria per le Venezie).
 He studied and published volumes dedicated above all to the history of Venice and the Veneto, from the Middle Ages to the Risorgimento.
 Between 1944 and 1946 he published his Storia della Repubblica di Venezia ("History of the Republic of Venice") in two volumes.
 He also devoted himself to other topics: at the request of Delio Cantimori, in 1954 he published a biography of Martin Luther.

+His personal library was donated to the Biblioteca Universitaria di Padova by his heirs in 1991.